experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 One lane goes to the 34 pins camera connectors

-The full 4 lanes are available on the debug connector
+The full 4 lanes are available on the debug connector and M.2 Key B.